-In terms of the decision making process by the different organizations, the results have shown another very important aspect.
+In terms of the decision-making process by the different organizations, the results have shown another very important aspect.
 For every stakeholder interviewed for this thesis, the members, respectively the employees of the stakeholders have only selected people attending a training.
 Those selected people are usually upper-ranked officials.
 In AEDB, most of the times officers are attending a training, where the rest of the crew is only allowed to administrative trainings.
 The same is even more explicit on the provincial level, where even the trainings offered by the donor agencies can only be attended by officers from rank 17 or above.
 A similar principle is also found in the companies, where the application to a training always needs have a senior, who desires to pursue the training as well.
 Therefore, also when a training is offered, it is more likely that a senior can also attend the training.
 Based on the fact, that the motivation within the organizations is high and the lack of knowledge in this field is big, increasing the chance that higher-ranking officers would be attending the training of the Global Atlas.
 Although this is a good sign because the policies and the decisions are also made by the officer, which would be beneficial to the Global Atlas and its goal.
 Nonetheless, the actual user of the tools of the Global Atlas will not be addressed with this.
 The actual user of the tools, as mentioned in chapter 2.3, are mostly the Junior Associates, who do not have the rank of an officer or a senior yet.
 This is why the motivation evaluated in the previous paragraph needs to be used to slightly change the focus of the training.

 The slight change in the focus of training is to make a training that is designed to develop the officers and high-ranking managers as experts on the topic.
 This expert knowledge should then be used to offer courses within their respective organizations.
 This would not only allow the actual user to be able to participate in the training, it would also enable the organizations to have the knowledge spread within their organizations.
 In all of the organizations, the facilities to organize an intern training are given.
 Furthermore, sending just one or two people to attend the training, but having a lot more other people trained on the topic would also be a good idea, financially, for the organizations.
 This would also be beneficial to the goal of the Global Atlas, because the user base would increase by a significant amount.
 With this option, the Global Atlas would also decrease the marketing costs per user, since through the cooperation with the donor agencies, the officers or other relevant person would get in contact with the training through the channeling of the organizations.
 Additionally through the high-ranking official and managers attending the training would ensure that the training will also be offered by a qualified and gifted expert within the organizations.